DataDog/chaos-controller/ddmark/README.md

 - RequireOneOf:
   - `// +ddmark:validation:RequireOneOf={<fieldName1>,<fieldName2>,...}`
   - Applies to: any `<struct>` type
-  - Asserts at least one of the fields in the list is non-`nil`
+  - Asserts at least one of the fields in the list is non-`nil`.
+    - Note: if all the sub-fields of the `<struct>` can be/are `nil`, the parent field will be `nil` and this marker will be ignored.
+In this case, please consider using the `Required` marker on the parent field.